What Is an Email Bounce?

 How to Reduce Your Bounce Rate

 - Keep Your Email List Clean and Up to Date – Consistently maintaining a clean email list will help you avoid any unnecessary bounces.
 Additionally, don’t buy email lists from people who say they have matches for your target audience.
 These lists are often filled with inactive emails and spam traps and can get you into more trouble.
 It’s better to take the time to build your subscriber base organically.
+To be even more productive, use lead management software to manage and track your leads.
+By doing so, you'll be able to visualize your leads in multiple drag-and-drop pipelines, send automated email sequences until leads reply, get reminded to follow-up automatically when leads go inactive, use email templates within your Gmail inbox to manage leads more productively, and manage your leads fully from your inbox with a handy email sidebar.

 - Verify Emails Before You Send – When you conduct an email collection drive, it can be tempting to start sending emails right away.
 But people make typos all the time, and that can lead to avoidable bounces.
 Verifying emails before you add them to your mailing list saves you from sending emails that will inevitably get bounced.
 At the same time, you can use a verification service to frequently verify that the emails on your list are in good standing and identify any emails that would result in a soft bounce.